gsteiert/gsteiert.github.io/greg.steiert.md

 * Lead two internal hackathons, including developing and presenting the training curriculum for embedded programming with HTML, CSS and Javascript
 * Designed evaluation kits from concept through production; modernized features and improved ease of use to grow demand more than tenfold
 * Developed embedded firmware in C and C++ for demonstrations and production test
-* My rapid prototyping platform became standard building block for Maxim evaluation kits
+* My rapid prototyping platform became common building block for Maxim evaluation kits

 ### Avnet, 2008-2011:  Field Applications Engineer
 Provided technical sales and support for a wide range of customers in the state of Washington.
 Delivered custom presentations highlighting key technologies based on detailed analysis of customers’ needs.